argarak/argarak.github.io/contents/articles/nexus-evolution/index.md

 author: Argarak
 date: 29 April 2016
 template: article.jade
+tags: Nexus
 ---

-Argarak's Nexus has has drastically evolved in a short period of time (approximately one year).
+Argarak's Nexus has drastically evolved in a short period (approximately one year).
 Let's take a look back at what Argarak's Nexus was.

 <hr>